mrmodolo/why-top-inside-container-wrong-memory/README.md

 [Why top and free inside containers don't show the correct container memory](https://ops.tips/blog/why-top-inside-container-wrong-memory/)

+Go through the reason why free and top show the host's memory instead of container memory. by Ciro S. Costa - Oct 12, 2018

+## Below are some changes to work on Ubuntu 20.04 with swap

 docker run --rm  --interactive --tty --memory "$((1024 * 1024 * 10))" ubuntu

 ## How the top and free tools gather memory statistics